Optical Constants of Crystalline Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ by Brillouin Light Scattering Spectroscopy: Experimental Details

-Brillouin scattering is the inelastic scattering of light by thermally excited acoustic phonons.
-For a backscattering geometry as used in the present work, conservation of energy and momentum for the scattering process yield the following expressions for surface and bulk phonon velocities, respectively \cite{Sandercock1978}:

-where $f_X$ ($X=R,B$, where $R$ and $B$ correspond to surface and bulk modes, respectively) is peak frequency shift, $\lambda_i$ is the incident light wavelength, and $n$ is the refractive index of the target material.

-Brillouin scattering experiments were carried out in air at room temperature using a backscattering geometry with the set-up shown in ref. \cite{Andrews2007}.
+Brillouin scattering experiments were carried out in air at room temperature using a backscattering geometry (see Fig. \ref{fig:Schematic}) with the set-up shown in ref. \cite{Andrews2007}.
 A single mode Nd:YVO$_4$ laser emitting at a wavelength of $\lambda_{i} = 532$ nm served as the incident light source.
 To minimize reflection losses, the polarization of the laser beam was rotated from vertical to horizontal by use of a half-wave plate.
-It was then passed through attenuating filters to reduce the power to $\sim$10 mW and subsequently focused onto the sample using a $f=5$ cm lens with $f/\#=2.8$.
-Scattered light was collected and collimated by the same lens and focused by a $f=40$ cm lens onto the entrance pinhole ($d=300$ $\mu$m or $450$ $\mu$m) of a six-pass tandem Fabry-Perot interferometer which frequency-analyzed the scattered light.
-The free spectral range of the interferometer was set to values from 30 GHz to 150 GHz, with the lower ranges being used when higher resolution was required.
+It was then passed through attenuating filters to reduce the power to $\sim$10 mW and subsequently focused onto the sample using a $f=5$ cm lens with $f/\# = 2.8$.
+Scattered light was collected and collimated by the same lens and focused by a $f=40$ cm lens onto the entrance pinhole ($d=450$ $\mu$m) of a six-pass tandem Fabry-Perot interferometer which frequency-analyzed the scattered light.
+The free spectral range of the interferometer was set to 30 GHz.
 It should be noted that the use of such a low incident light power level was necessary to avoid sample damage and thermal effects caused by optical absorption; trial runs at power levels of $\geq20$ mW generated noticeable sample heating and/or damage.
-As a result, spectrum acquisition times of $\sim20$ hours were required and even in these circumstances only limited data could be obtained for TC90 and TC91 due to the low quality of the spectra collected from these two samples.
+As a result, spectrum acquisition times of $\sim20$ hours were required and even in these circumstances only limited data could be obtained.